Team-1280/1280-website/README.md

 Most of the frontend changes will and have been made at app/src/pages.
 Please ignore the styles folder which contains unused CSS from a previous iteration.
 They are currently there for reference and will be deleted at a later date.
 To add pages please create a new route at app/src/App.jsx.

-I did struggle a little bit with preliminary react-router-dom routing and backend as well as finding Tailwind classes compatible with various browsers and JSI.
-So here is a present that will help you!
+Here is a present that will help you!

 ✨ Very Useful Documentation (A Present) ✨